-That’s the conclusion psychology major Haley Branback reached as a result of her research examining how parental expectations and criticisms affect their children’s sense of responsibility later in life.
-She gave a poster presentation on her project at UWM’s Undergraduate Research Symposium this spring.
+That’s the conclusion Psychology major Haley Branback reached as a result of her research examining how parental expectations and criticisms affect their children’s sense of responsibility later in life.
+She gave a poster presentation on her project at UWM’s Undergraduate Research Symposium on April 29.

 “I focused on parental expectations and criticisms and how their children perceive them,” Branback explained.
 “A lot of people came up to me at the poster presentation because they’re parents and they were interested.”

 The findings fascinated several judges at the symposium, who were parents themselves.
-To avoid children developing an overvalued sense of responsibility, Branback suggests, parents should check with their children about how any criticisms are being received.
-She would like to expand her research and study younger children – perhaps in middle school – to compare children’s perceptions of their parents’ criticism against reality.
+To avoid children developing an overvalued sense of responsibility, Branback suggests parents check with their children about how any criticisms are being received.
+She would like to expand her research and study younger children – perhaps in middle school – to examine children’s perceptions of their parents’ criticism against reality.